OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-17.md

 Wisdom is in the presence of one who has understanding, but the eyes of a fool wander to the ends of the earth.

 ## Proverbs 17:25
-A foolish son brings grief to his father and bitterness to the mother who bore him.
+A foolish son brings grief to his father and sorrow to the mother who gave him birth.

 ## Proverbs 17:26
 It is not good to punish the innocent, nor to flog the upright for their integrity.